beginning of content

 Complications of obstructive sleep apnoea

-People with untreated OSA also have a higher risk of:
+Adults with untreated OSA also have a higher risk of:

 What is the difference between obstructive sleep apnoea and central sleep apnoea?

-If you have central sleep apnoea (CSA), you have breathing pauses (apnoeas) during the night because of pauses in your body’s drive to breathe.
+People with central sleep apnoea (CSA), have breathing pauses (apnoeas) during the night because of pauses in the drive to breathe.
 This is different to OSA, where apnoeas are caused by a blocked airway.
-CSA is less common than OSA.
-You’re less likely to snore loudly with CSA than with OSA.

-Illnesses such as stroke, heart failure and some medicines can cause you to develop CSA by affecting your brain’s breathing control centres.
+Illnesses such as heart failure and some medicines can cause you to develop CSA by affecting your brain's breathing control centres.

 Check your symptoms Find a health service